 The MA-1000 is probably one of the more versatile microphones we have had the pleasure to come across.
 It works best with acoustic instruments.
 We used it with guitar, drums and pianos, as well as many vocal harmonies and voice-overs.

 Indeed, the MA-1000 is good for most instruments but works best with the older sounding orchestras because of the vintage sonic texture and very low noise.

 This mic has been made with some of the world’s best hands and designers.
 The Chinese-manufactured capsule, American-made old-school 5840 tube and the constantly changing variable pattern.
 These features all combine to give an ultra-smooth frequency response.

 We found many useful dynamics in the classic characteristics of the MA-1000.
 But that said: it is a thoroughly modern condenser mic that is worth 100 of those cheap import mics that so often flood the musical instrument market.
-Those are the ones with the price tag around $200 or so.
-The MA-1000 maybe ten times the money, but we found it worth it.
+Those are the ones with the price tag of around $200 or so.
+The MA-1000 may be ten times the money, but we found it worth it.

 The shock mount is impressive too.
 This has been tailor-made for Royer and allows for the microphone to be perfectly secure and offers a sound of immense isolation when needed.
 We’ll definitely be using the MA-1000 again in the future.